Principal propagation in a multi-cloud solution between Microsoft Azure and SAP, Part I: Building the foundation

 |35||Select Manage – Expose an API from the navigation menu, and click + Add a client application|

 Enter the client ID copied in step 23 into the corresponding field.
 Also activate the checkbox for the Authorized scopes.
 This will authorize the web app frontend application to request a SAML assertion from Azure AD for the backend service application.

 Confirm with Add application.

-Configure trust relationship to Azure AD in SCP
+Configure trust relationship to Azure AD in BTP

 The trust relationship for SAML is bi-directional.
-In this step, the exported metadata file from Azure AD will be imported into the SCP subaccount to finalize the trust setup.
+In this step, the exported metadata file from Azure AD will be imported into the BTP subaccount to finalize the trust setup.

 |37||In BTP Cockpit, navigate back to the (trial) subaccount level via the breadcromb naviagtion on the top, select Security – Trust Configuration from the navigation menu, and click New Trust Configuration|